 How does the UK stack up on business energy prices?

 Energy prices fluctuate throughout the year.
-We regularly see news reports covering increases or decreases in gas and electricity prices, and petrol costs often feature heavily in the headlines.
+We regularly see news reports covering increases or decreases in domestic and commercial gas and electricity prices, and petrol costs often feature heavily in the headlines.
 But when we break down all the data included in government releases, you can actually uncover some interesting facts about the UK’s energy industry.

 The latest release was the Quarterly Energy Prices document from the Department of Energy and Climate Change, and the team at Love Energy Savings have dug through the numbers to pull out the most interesting findings...